-8. ASSESSING CUSTOMER IMPACTS AND PREFERENCES
+8. ASSESSING CUSTOMER IMPACTS

-We assess the impacts of changes to price structure and price levels on customers.
+We assess the impact on customers of each change to price structure and price level.
 We take account of:

 - The scale of changes to line charges for customers or a customer group - Whether the price structure is workable for retailers to adopt and apply - The transaction costs associated with applying the price structure.